What kind of data does Elevate Washington ask for?

 Elevate Washington is an initiative of School’s Out Washington.

-Should the same program at different sites be registered individually?
+Should the same program at different sites be listed individually?

-Yes, the same programs at different locations should be registered individually.
-For example, if an organization hosts a Karate program at five different locations, each of those five sites should register that one program.
-In order to make registration manageable for larger organizations, program data may be replicated and copied over to another site.
+Yes, the same programs at different locations should have separate profiles.
+For example, if an organization hosts a Karate program at 5 different locations, each of those 5 sites should have a unique program profile.
+In order to make this manageable for larger organizations, program profiles can be easily duplicated, edited and attached to different site profiles.